minedeep/minedeep.github.io/technotes/_posts/2021-01-22-spark-hadoop.md

   404  Not Found [IP: 91.189.91.38 80]
 ```
 ### 2. Install JDK  ```s sudo apt install default-jdk -y ```
-Check the success of java installation by executing ```s java -version ```.
+Check the success of java installation by executing ``` java -version ```.
 You should see somthing similar to the below
 ```s
 openjdk version "11.0.7" 2020-04-14
 OpenJDK Runtime Environment (build 11.0.7+10-post-Ubuntu-2ubuntu219.10)